Jack-The-Ripper-1820/UE5-Parkour-FPS-Mechanics/README.md

 # ParkourFPS Hobby Project

-This is a hobby project, I am currently learning and trying to add replication to support multiplayer and more innovative mechanics, but for now this what I have got, thanks for checking it out.
+This is a hobby project, I am currently learning and trying to add replication to support multiplayer and more innovative mechanics, thanks for checking it out.

 Developed with Unreal Engine 5